-This topic describes foreign keys in Spanner and how they can be used to enforce referential integrity in your database solution.
+This topic describes foreign keys in Spanner and how you can use them to enforce referential integrity in your database solution.

 Foreign keys allow you to define relationships between tables.
 Spanner ensures the data integrity of these relationships is maintained.

 Imagine you are the lead developer for an e-commerce business.
 You are designing a database to process customer orders.
 The database needs to store information about each order, customer, and product.
 Figure 1 illustrates the basic database structure for the application.